forc-db/ForC/README.md

 `TropForC_Rcode.txt`.

 ##Data Use:
-ForC-db is an open access database, and we encourage use of the data for scientific research purposes.
+ForC-db is an open access database, and we encourage use of the data for scientific research and educational purposes.
 All users are responsible to adhere to the data use policy: `DATA USE POLICY.md` (https://github.com/forc-db/TropForC/blob/master/DATA%20USE%20POLICY.md).

 ##Contributing to the database:
 We anticipate that ForC-db will be of great value for various initiatives seeking to understand and manage the role of tropical forests in the global C cycle, and we encourage authors to contribute data.
 Please see `CONTRIBUTING.md`(https://github.com/forc-db/TropForC/blob/master/CONTRIBUTING.md).